Cart

 Beyond the beaten track

-Spicy beers open up fascinating possibilities for food and beer pairings.
-Double Trouble, with its unique profile, allows you to explore new taste territories.
-The warmth of ghost pepper and the tropical notes of hops make it an ideal partner for cuisines that play on these same registers.
+Spicy beers open up fascinating possibilities when it comes to food and beer pairings.
+Double Trouble, with its unique profile, allows you to explore new flavors.
+The warmth of ghost pepper and the tropical notes of hops make it an ideal partner for cuisines that explore these same themes.

-It pairs naturally with spicy dishes, where its heat echoes that of the dish while bringing a refreshing fruity dimension.
-But the most interesting pairings are sometimes found where you don't expect them.
-With a dark chocolate dessert, for example, the heat of ghost pepper awakens the cocoa aromas while the fruity notes bring lightness.
+It pairs naturally with spicy dishes, where its heat echoes that of the dish while adding a refreshing fruity dimension.
+But sometimes the most interesting pairings are found where you least expect them.
+With a dark chocolate dessert, for example, the heat of ghost pepper awakens the cocoa aromas while the fruity notes add lightness.

 An innovation that makes sense

-In the world of craft beer, where the race for originality can sometimes trump common sense, spicy beers remind us of a fundamental truth: innovation is only valuable if it serves taste.
-Double Trouble proves that with the right approach, even the most intimidating ingredients can be harnessed to create something unique.
+In the world of craft beer, where the race for originality can sometimes trump common sense, spiced beers remind us of a fundamental truth: innovation is only valuable if it serves taste.
+Double Trouble demonstrates that with the right approach, even the most intimidating ingredients can be harnessed to create something unique.

-This thoughtful approach to innovation, where every element is there for a specific reason, every process is optimized for a specific outcome, is what separates true creation from mere experimentation.
-And sometimes, you have to play with fire to create something memorable.
+This thoughtful approach to innovation, where every element is there for a specific reason, where every process is optimized for a specific outcome, is what distinguishes true creation from mere experimentation.
+And sometimes, you have to know how to play with fire to create something memorable.